KarelKubat/goto-meet/README.md

 ### Enabling your Google Calendar API

 The following steps are required just once.
+The purpose is to enable the Google Cloud API for your Google account.

 These instructions were written in October 2021 and may or may not still be accurate as you read this text; Google may well have modified their website layout.

 - Navigate to https://console.cloud.google.com/ and log in.
 - Create a new project, and name it e.g. `CalendarAPI`.
-You may need to explicitly switch to this project if you have already other active projects.
+If you already have Google cloud projects you can also put this API under the umbrella of an existing one, doesn't matter.
 - On the card `Getting Started`, click `Explore and enable APIs`.
 - Click the button `+ ENABLE APIS AND SERVICES`.
 - In the row `Google Workspace` click `Google Calendar API`.